How to report a stolen bike (step-by-step)

 1. Don’t panic!

-It might sound like a cliché, but ensuring that you think and act rationally after discovering you’re the victim of this type of crime isn’t always as easy as you might think.
-Depending on where you are when your bicycle is stolen, you could be left stranded somewhere miles away from home to compound the rollercoaster of emotions that you’re likely to experience.
+It might sound like a cliché, but ensuring that you think and act rationally after discovering you’re the victim of this type of crime isn’t as easy as you might think.

 Many cyclists who have their bike stolen first enter a stage of shock or disbelief.
-“Did I leave my bike somewhere else today?” or if it’s been taken from a communal area of your home “maybe my neighbour just moved it?”
+“Did I leave my bike somewhere else today?”.
+Or, if it’s been taken from a communal area of your home, “maybe my neighbour just moved it?”.

 2. Inform the police

-There are usually a couple of different ways in which you can report your stolen bike to the police.
-Many local police forces no longer allow you to log a crime online, but instead direct you to call them for non-urgent crime reports on 101.
+Many local police forces no longer allow you to log a crime online but instead direct you to call them for non-urgent crime reports on 101.
 However, it is recommended whenever possible that you report your bike theft in person at your local police station.

 This way you are usually able to provide any photos you have of your bike, plus the frame number, a description of the bike type and when and where it went missing.
 You can find your closest station by visiting www.police.uk.

 If you are in London, you can also report your stolen bike to the Cycle Task Force by contacting them at cycletaskforce@met.police.uk.